feroult/yawp-site/guides/api/pipes.md

 of the pipe.
 The main idea is that the Pipe above connects two endpoint models, the __Person__ (in this case, the source) and the __PersonCounter__ (the sink).

-Again, the __PersonCounter__ class is a regular endpoint model, for instance it could be:
+The __PersonCounter__ class is a regular endpoint model, for instance it could be:

 ~~~ java